Xyinkl/MeowWiki/Cats_Protection_Essential_Guide/EG12_Indoor_and_outdoor_cats.md

 A type of grass that cats particularly like is Cocksfoot – it has long broad leaves so it is easy for them to bite.
 It is believed that eating grass helps cats to cough up hairballs.
 If your cat can’t go outside, Cocksfoot grass can be grown indoors.
 Seeds are readily available from garden centres and pet shops.
 If no grass is provided, your cat may try to eat other household plants which can pose a risk.

-Toileting
+Toileting 排泄

 It is a good idea to have one litter tray per cat, plus one extra – especially if your cats are kept indoors.
 Place the litter trays in different quiet areas of the house, away from the food and water bowls.
 Cats don’t like using dirty or soiled trays so make sure the litter tray is cleaned at least once a day.
 This helps to prevent accidents as well as being more hygienic.
 Cats generally prefer at least 3cm depth of litter and a litter of a sandy texture.
 Make any changes to the tray, the litter or its location very slowly to avoid accidents.

-Indoors or outdoor access?
+Indoors or outdoor access? 到底是否放猫出门？

 Overall, the decision on whether to keep the cat inside or allow access outdoors should be assessed on the cat’s personality, health, previous experience, the home and local outside environment and owner’s preferences.
 Cats kept solely indoors should be provided with ways to exhibit their natural behaviour to ensure their welfare, reduce dependency on owners and avoid undesirable behavioural issues.
 For more information, see Cats Protection’s Essential Guides: Caring for your cat, Understanding your cat’s behaviour and Keeping your cat safe